 Northwest of Milan and west of Aosta on the southern slopes of the Monte Bianco massif, the Courmayeur ski area has 22 runs served by 16 lifts.
 While the maximum possible vertical drop is 1,400m, the maximum practical vertical is more like 700m since the runs do not really lead back to town (the main tram from Courmayeur crosses a river and highway).
+The best Courmayeur snowboarding can be found during the months of January and February.

-The Courmayeur ski area is known to be much cheaper and less crowded than Chamonix, but the resorts groomed runs are not as steep or extensive.
+The Courmayeur ski area is known to snowboarders to be much cheaper and less crowded than Chamonix, but the resorts groomed runs are not as steep or extensive.
 You can expect a lot of intermediate cruiser runs, even from the marked difficult runs.
 It is important to keep in mind that the ski tour routes shown on the resort map are ungroomed AND unmarked unlike most other Swiss and Austrian ski areas where they are at least marked.
 These are considered extreme off-piste.
 Note, the resort map shows at least one off-piste route that is legally closed.

 If you are game for some extreme off-piste snowboarding, you've come to the right place.
 There are a surprising number of lift-accessed lines not shown on the resort map that are on the printed map available from the Societa Guide Alpine in Courmayeur that has an office across from the main church (one of the oldest and most respected guide associations).
 Of course, if you are unfamiliar with the terrain, guides are highly recommended.
 Also keep in mind, that in Italy, it is now legally required to carry a beacon, shovel and probe.
 A harness is also required when on glaciers.
 There are several beacon check areas near the trams leading to extreme terrain.
 It is also a good idea to purchase the insurance card when you purchase the ski lift pass to cover accidents and rescue fees.